harshsoni-harsh/ble-locking-system/README.md

 - Use TLS for MQTT in production

 ## Future Enhancements
-- Add user authentication
+- Add user authentication and provisioning UX
-- Implement lock status publishing
+- Publish lock status and audit events over MQTT
-- Add multiple lock support
+- Expand to multiple locks with key derivation per device
-- Integrate with mobile apps
+- Integrate with native mobile stacks (Android/iOS)
-- Add audit logging
+- Support secure key rotation and revocation workflows